 Changing payment methods

 Tenants can change their payment method at any time, provided they ensure that they pay their tenancy charges on time.

 Tenants must notify DCJ immediately if they are unable to make payments.
 Where a tenant is having difficulty paying their tenancy charges, DCJ will work with and support that tenant towards resolving their difficulty.

 For more information, see the Account Management Policy.

 DCJ is able to apply tenancy charges in accordance with the provisions of the Residential Tenancies Act 2010.

 Appeals and review of decisions

-If a tenant disagrees with a decision FACS has made, they should first discuss their concerns with a Client Service Officer.
-The next step, if they still believe FACS made the wrong decision, is to ask for a formal review of the decision.
+If a tenant disagrees with a decision DCJ has made, they should first discuss their concerns with a Client Service Officer.
+The next step, if they still believe DCJ made the wrong decision, is to ask for a formal review of the decision.
 For information on how reviews work, the tenant can ask the Client Service Officer for a copy of the factsheet Appeals and Reviewing Decisions, or read the Client Service Delivery and Appeals Policy.